-Tekla specialises in highly sophisticated modeling software for the construction, infrastructure and energy industries.
-VMI was found to be unlawfully using Tekla software with a licensed value of over $176,000.
+Tekla specializes in highly sophisticated modelling software for the construction, infrastructure, and energy industries.
+After submitting an allegation of large-scale software licensing fraud, VMI was found to be unlawfully using Tekla software with a licensed value of over $176,000.

-The High Court of Delhi issued an injunction against VMI preventing further unauthorised use of Tekla software.
-VMI chose to ignore the injunction and a second police raid on their offices revealed new computers each containing multiple illegal copies of Tekla software.
+The High Court of Delhi issued an injunction against VMI preventing further unauthorized use of Tekla software.
+However, VMI chose to ignore the injunction and a second police raid on their offices revealed new computers, each containing multiple illegal copies of Tekla software.
 The total licensed value of the infringed software discovered in both raids now stands at over $500,000.

-VMI’s Managing Director was arrested on 12th December, 2011 will remain in jail at least until 19th December as his application for bail was postponed for hearing by the Indian court which has also brought contempt proceedings against him for breaching its earlier injunction.
-Under Indian law the maximum penalty for contempt of court is a year in prison, while serious breaches of Indian copyright law are punishable by up to three years imprisonment.
+VMI’s Managing Director was arrested on 12th December 2011, and will remain in jail until the 19th of December as his application for bail was postponed for hearing by the Indian court – which has also brought contempt proceedings against him for breaching its earlier injunction.
+Under Indian law the maximum penalty for contempt of court is a one-year custodial sentence, while serious breaches of Indian copyright law are punishable by a up to three years imprisonment.

-Separately, VMI and its Managing Director face a civil claim for $500,000 for illegal use of unlicensed software.
+In a separate action, VMI and its Managing Director face a civil claim of $500,000 for using unlicensed software.

-In emerging markets, such as India, software piracy is a serious and growing problem.
-Infringers will typically purchase a single license and then proceed to illegally use multiple copies of cracked software.
-The decision to bring both criminal and civil charges against VMI and its Managing Director was taken following repeated attempts to resolve VMI’s illegal use of Tekla’s software.
+In emerging markets like India, software piracy is a serious and growing problem.
+Infringers will typically purchase a single license and then use it on multiple computers.
+The decision to bring both criminal and civil charges against VMI and its Managing Director was taken following repeated attempts to resolve VMI’s illegal use of Tekla’s software outside of the courts.

-Chris Luijten, CEO of the IT Compliance Association said:
+Commenting on the case, IT Compliance Association CEO Chris Luijten said: